SanjivkrishnaR/SanjivkrishnaR/README.md

 Coimbatore, Tamil Nadu, India

 Email: sanjivkrishna05@gmail.com

 LinkedIn: https://linkedin.com/in/sanjiv-krishna-r-238588292

 GitHub: https://github.com/your-username

-About Me

-I am an Electronics and Communication Engineering student with a strong foundation in core electronics concepts and programming fundamentals.
-I have experience in Java and Python, along with beginner-level knowledge of SQL.
-Currently, I am exploring VLSI design and strengthening my understanding of digital electronics, embedded systems, and communication technologies.
-I enjoy problem-solving and building practical, real-world solutions through system design.

-Education
+ABOUT ME

+• Electronics and Communication Engineering undergraduate
+• Strong foundation in core electronics concepts
+• Experience in Java and Python programming
+• Beginner-level knowledge of SQL
+• Exploring VLSI design and digital electronics
+• Interested in embedded systems and communication technologies
+• Enjoys problem-solving and system-level design

+EDUCATION

 Bachelor of Engineering in Electronics and Communication Engineering KPR Institute of Engineering and Technology